johto89/OSEP-Tools-v2/README.md

 - 11/26/2023
     - Updated `WordMacroInject.vbs` to be able to inject when ran from a 32-bit Word process
     - Updated `WordMacroInject.vbs` to enumerate 32-bit processes and inject into a process other than `WINWORD.exe`
-    - Updated `Get-AVProduct.ps1` to better enumerate security products
+    - Updated `Disable-AVProduct.ps1` to better enumerate security products
     - Added `Misc/Autos` directory to automate common processes; Added `Create-Admin.ps1`
+- 12/01/2023
+    - Updated `Disable-AVProduct.ps1` to actually disable windows defender (using provided cmdlets/registry keys, nothing crazy)
+    - More thorough minifying of `Disable-AVProduct.min.ps1`

 # Disclaimer
 > @Octoberfest7